Vintage Port: A hot summer and a pandemic led to a small production of very good concentrated wines.

 Bordeaux: 1990 Wines:1990 was the third year in a row of excellent Bordeaux vintages.
 The hot, dry sunny year ensured that, like many of the great vintages, 1990 produced rich wines from across the Bordeaux region.
 Many of the red wines from this vintage have a roasted or baked quality derived from the hot sun ripening the grapes.
 The vintage is characterised by having a tannic quality coupled with low acidity.
 Most of the quality wines from this vintage are still at the peak of their maturity and will continue to remain so for a few more years.

 Champagne: A superb year and one of the top half-dozen vintages of the last century.
 The champagnes display good body and marvellous depth of fruit as well as great finesse and very good longevity.
 The best will be drinking well for many years to come.

-Bordeaux: 1989 Wines: The 1989 was the middle year of a successful run of three vintages from 1988 to 1990.
+Bordeaux: 1989 Wines: The 1989 wine vintage was the middle year of a successful run of three vintages from 1988 to 1990.
 The vintage is now regarded as an excellent vintage for Bordeaux.
 As with the other successful vintages the weather was kind with a long, hot, dry summer ripening the grapes.
 The conditions seemed to favour St Jullien, Pauillac and Pomerol but not Margaux The wines from this vintage are generally characterised by high tannin levels, low acidity and high alcohol levels due to the ripe grapes.
 Our recommendation would be a luscious sweet and long-lived 1989 Sauternes .